 Natural draft is produced by the difference in the weight of a column of flue gases within a chimney or vent and a corresponding column of air of equal dimension outside the chimney or vent.
 A negative pressure in the chimney or vent with respect to indoors is created by natural draft.
 The strength of this draft (weight difference) is determined by the venting height, its cross-sectional area, and the temperature difference between the column of flue gases and the column of air.
 Measured natural draft in a venting system should always be negative with respect to indoors.
 A positive reading indicates the flue gases are spilling into the combustion appliance zone (CAZ).
+A CAZ is a the combustion appliance zone (CAZ).
 A CAZ is any location in a building where combustion appliances are located, most often the basement in Wisconsin.